the Best D2S HID Headlight Bulbs in 2023

 My Tests

-They don’t have quite the same heat retention either, but it’s only 1% different.
-After 27 minutes, they dipped to 87%, 1,370 lux.
+Their heat retention didn’t match up either, albeit by a mere 1%.
+After 27 minutes, they dipped to 87%, or 1,370 lux.

 What Other Drivers Are Saying